x51xxx/copilot-mcp-server/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a new feature for Codex MCP Tool
+about: Suggest a new feature for Copilot MCP Tool
 title: '[FEATURE] '
 labels: enhancement
 assignees: ''